VexiDev/Puppeteer/README.md

 <li style="margin-bottom: 10px;">
 <details>
-    <summary style="cursor: pointer; font-weight: bold;">Allow for multi-puppet tickets that return a bundle of multiple performance results</summary>
+    <summary style="cursor: pointer; font-weight: bold;">Execution of different Puppet types with one in depth ticket</summary>
     <ul style="list-style-type: disc; padding-left: 20px;">
     <li>Currently a ticket can only run one puppet of a given type
         <ul style="list-style-type: circle; padding-left: 20px;">
         <br>
         <li><i>Maybe it could run multiple puppets?</i></li>
         <li><i>Maybe multiple different types of puppets?</i></li>
+        <li><i>Supporting both sequential and parallel execution of Puppets to create a performance where Puppets can pass results down the chain</i></li>
         <br>
         </ul>
     </li>